tatjanakolhapure/gorgeous-online-shop/README.md

 Account page displays user details and their address.
 There is a link to edit user details, user password or to edit user address.
 When user clicks on any of the links they are redirected to another page for editing the necessary details.
-They can click cancel to return to account page and if the click save, form validation will take place.
-In case of success they will be redirected to account page.
+They can click cancel to return to the account page and if they click save, form validation will take place.
+In case of success they will be redirected to the account page.
 UserDetailsForm data is submitted using ajax in order to display a message to the user if an email address has been taken already.

 When user clicks on logout they are redirected to homepage.